Alan4247748/friendly-potato/src/pages/About.md

 >> **My clients have included IT consultanices, tech startups, corporates, advertising agencies, and the EU.**

->>> **Currenlty, I'm building a sensor technology [Here](https://www.damurphy.com/about)
+>>> **Bootstrapping, a sensor technology more [here](https://damurphy.com/docs/intro).**

 ## Education

-I studied at Baylor University in Waco, Texas for a marketing degree.
-I'm a self-taught programmer, and I like to tinker.
+I follow a first-principles approach to trial-&-error.
+In reality, it's (trying to) fall forward and a long list of ideas that didn't work as evidence.
+I studied at Baylor University in Waco, Texas, and squeaked out a degree in marketing.
+I began writing and (luckily) turned that experiment into a profession.
+I speak (Español B1.2) and (Deutsch B2.1) a self-taught programmer and an enthusiastic tinkerer.

 ![Portrait](/img/Me2.png)